Call us: 651-291-7263

 In any circumstances, using a phone while you’re driving is not a good idea.
 While it’s hazardous to do while driving a passenger vehicle, imagine how dangerous it could be while operating a large commercial vehicle that weighs 20 to 30 times more than the average passenger vehicle.

-Using a cell phone for anything is enough of a distraction to cause an accident.
+Using a cell phone for anything is enough of a distraction to cause a Minnesota texting while driving accident.
 This includes:

 • texting